KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Introduction
 This implementation of SSD based on tensorflow is designed with the following goals:
-- Pipeline: it has full pipeline of object detection for demo, test and train with seperate modules.
+- Clear Pipeline: it has full pipeline of object detection for demo, test and train with seperate modules.
-- Backbone Networks: it has 7 backbone networks, including: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.
+- More Backbone Networks: it has 7 backbone networks, including: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.
 Any new backbone can be easily added to the code.
 - Modularity: This code is modular and easy to expand for any specific application or new ideas.